mmis1000/vue-dnd/docs/src/guide/drag-between-container.md

 </style>
 ```

-## Handle the message and emit event in drop target
+## Handle the message and emit events from the drop target

 ```html{17-19,25-27}
 <template>